oronimbus/tactical-asset-allocation/README.md

-# Tactical Asset Allocation (TAA)
+# Tactical Asset Allocation (pyTAA)
+This package features a set of tools to backtest systematic, low-frequency strategies and compare various tactical asset allocation (TAA) programms.
 Tactical asset allocation can be characterized as follows:
-- Active management of portfolio strategy that shifts allocation based on market trends or economic coniditions (e.g. stocks, bonds, cash, commodities)
+- Active management of portfolio strategy that shifts allocation based on market trends or economic conditions (e.g. stocks, bonds, cash, commodities)
 - Benefits are diversification, drawdown control and overall risk management (MDD <20%, SR > 0.75)
 - Typically strategies are absolute return (returns uncorrelated to markets/betas), relative return (beat benchmark) and total return (targeted return)